sdcst12/020-flask/README.md

 You will also need the following programs:
 1. A program that lets you retrieve all of the entries and view them (for server admin maintenance)
 2. A program that will read a text file for new entries to the database, and enter them if they do not already exist.
-Remember to search for your entry first before you add it to ensure that there are no duplicates
+Remember to search for your entry first before you add it to ensure that there are no duplicates.  hint: You can use the .split() method to split up the contents of a file into a list and iterate through the list to retrieve your entries
 3. The flask server program

 Extra: